griff4692/LMC/README.md

 Please refer to the paper for more information on the distributions and model parameters.

 ### D
 represents the set of metadata in the corpus.
-This could be the number of unique section headers or even simply the number of documents in the corpus.
+This could be the number of unique section headers or even simply the number of documents in the corpus, depending on the modeling choice.

 ### d<sub>k</sub>
 represents the k<sup>th</sup> metadata

 ### N<sub>k</sub>

 represents the number of unique tokens in the k<sup>th</sup> metadata.
 For our purposes, metadata are pseudo-documents which contain a sequence of words.
 For instance, if the metadata is a section header *Discharge Medications*, that metadata is comprised of the concatenation of the body of every section entitled *Discharge Medications* across the corpus.
-Yet, when computing context windows, we do not combine text from different phsyical documents.
+Yet, when computing context windows, we do not combine text from different physical documents.

 ### w<sub>ik</sub>

 represents the i<sup>th</sup> center word belonging to the k<sup>th</sup> metadata.